-A crab clutches a cotton swab it found on a beach.
+A crab holds a cotton swab it found on a beach.

 Danger to Animals